 Apply to the YPLS!
-(Young Political Leadership School, Semester VI)
+(Young Political Leadership School Africa, Semester VI)

 To be selected, applicant must meet the following criteria.

-- Applicant must be a young college graduate, aged 18- 35 years.
+- Applicant must be a college graduate, or active youth leader aged 18- 35 years,

-- Applicant must be resident of an Anglophone West African Country only
+- Applicant must be a resident of an African country

-- Applicant must demonstrate a high level of interest in politics, leadership and the program.
+- Applicant must demonstrate a high level of interest in politics, leadership and community service,

-- Applicant must demonstrate commitment to learning and the transfer of skills, and
+- Applicant must demonstrate commitment to learning and sharing their knowledge and skills with others

-- Applicant must have the ability to communicate clearly, be proficient in reading and writing English.
+- Applicant must have the ability to communicate clearly and be proficient in reading and writing English.

 Only selected applicants shall be notified.
-Notifications will be sent weeks after the Deadline.
+Notifications will be sent between July 15 -30, 2019.